By Last Updated: June 11th, 2026

 Opal Scattering Ashes Snapshot Guide

-Scattering ashes on land is one of the most flexible and meaningful options available.
-In California, families may choose locations that held significance for the deceased—from private gardens and hiking trails to public parks or open landscapes.
-That said, the rules vary depending on who owns or manages the land.
+Scattering ashes on land is one of the most flexible and meaningful options.
+In California, families may choose locations significant to the deceased—from private gardens and hiking trails to public parks or open landscapes.
+The rules vary depending on who owns or manages the land.

 Many of the families we assist at Opal Cremation ask about where they can scatter cremated remains on land.
 We review the options and their requirements below.